Two-Sided Time-Independent Regret for Matching Markets with Limited Interviews: Model and Preliminaries

-Consider a two-sided market $\MARK(\AG,\FI)$ with $n$ agents (forming set $\AG$) and $m$ firms (forming set $\FI$), where $n \leq m$.
-Each agent-firm pair $(a,f)$ is associated with two reward distributions: $\DIS_{a,f}$ for agent $a \in \AG$, with mean $u_{a,f}$ (the expected reward of $a$ when matched with $f$), and $\DIS_{f,a}$ for firm $f \in \FI$, with mean $u_{f,a}$ (the expected reward of $f$ when matched with $a$).
-Without loss of generality, we assume that the distributions are independent across different agent--firm pairs and across time steps, and that the rewards are bounded in $[0,1]$, consistent with the standard literature.
-We further assume a heterogeneous market with strictly ordered preferences.
-Specifically, for every agent $a \in \AG$ and any two distinct firms $f,f' \in \FI$, we have $u_{a,f} \neq u_{a,f'}$, and similarly, for every firm $f \in \FI$ and any two distinct agents $a,a' \in \AG$, $u_{f,a} \neq u_{f,a'}$.
-This assumption rules out indifferences and induces a strict total ordering of firms for each agent and of agents for each firm, ensuring well-defined preference lists on both sides of the market.
+Consider a two-sided market $\MARK(\AG,\FI)$ with $n$ agents $\AG$ and $m$ firms $\FI$, where $n\leq m$.
+The terminology is generic: in the platform applications motivating this work, agents may be creators, job seekers, users, or mentees, while firms may be brands, employers, campaigns, mentors, or reciprocal-recommendation opportunities; Appendix~\ref{app:digital-platform-motivations} gives a detailed mapping.
+Each agent--firm pair $(a,f)$ is associated with two reward distributions: $\DIS_{a,f}$ for agent $a\in\AG$, with mean $u_{a,f}$, and $\DIS_{f,a}$ for firm $f\in\FI$, with mean $u_{f,a}$.
+Rewards are independent across agent--firm pairs and time steps, and are bounded in $[0,1]$.
+We assume a heterogeneous market with no ties: for every agent $a$ and distinct firms $f,f'\in\FI$, $u_{a,f}\neq u_{a,f'}$, and for every firm $f$ and distinct agents $a,a'\in\AG$, $u_{f,a}\neq u_{f,a'}$.
+Thus preferences are strict and induce well-defined rankings on both sides.